voerro/vue-tagsinput/README.md

 @tag-added | Fired when a new tag is added.
 The slug of the tag is passed along.
 @tag-removed | Fired when a tag is removed.
 The slug of the tag is passed along.
 @tags-updated | Fired when a tag is added or removed.
-@max-reached | Fired when the limit of tags is reached
+@limit-reached | Fired when the limit of tags is reached
 @keydown | Fires on a keydown event
 @keyup | Fires on a keyup event
 @focus | Fired when the input is focused